mparno/fenics-web/source/doc/demos/la/eigenvalue/python/documentation.rst

   assemble(a, tensor=A)

-Note that we (in this example) first define the matrix ``A`` as a ``PETScMatrix`` and then assemble the form into it.
+Note that we (in this example) first define the matrix ``A`` as a :py:class:`PETScMatrix` and then assemble the form into it.
 This is an easy way to ensure that the matrix has the right type.

-In order to solve the eigenproblem, we need an eigensolver:
+In order to solve the eigenproblem, we need to define an eigensolver.
+To solve a standard eigenvalue problem, the eigensolver is initialized with a single argument, namely the matrix ``A``.

 .. code-block:: python

   # Create eigensolver
-  eigensolver = SLEPcEigenSolver()
+  eigensolver = SLEPcEigenSolver(A)

-Now, we ready solve the eigenproblem by calling the ``solve`` method of the eigensolver, giving the matrix ``A`` as a single argument.
+Now, we ready solve the eigenproblem by calling the ``solve`` method of the eigensolver.
 Note that eigenvalue problems tend to be computationally intensive and may hence take a while.

 .. code-block:: python

   # Compute all eigenvalues of A x = \lambda x
   print "Computing eigenvalues.
-This can take a minute." eigensolver.solve(A)
+This can take a minute." eigensolver.solve()

 The result is kept by the eigensolver, but can fortunately be extracted.
 Here, we have computed all eigenvalues, and they will be